nackdai/aten/README.md

 ```

 You can get `Comnpute Capability` with running `get_cuda_sm.sh`.
-If you can specify `Comnpute Capability`, while configuring `CMakeLists.txt`,
+If you don't specify `Comnpute Capability`, while configuring `CMakeLists.txt`,
 `get_cuda_sm.sh` run and `Comnpute Capability` is specified.

-I confirmed on Ubuntu16.04 LTS and 18.04 LTS.

 #### Build on Docker